citp/privacy-policy-historical/1/18/180/1800gotjunk.com.md

-> *The following text is extracted and transformed from the 1800gotjunk.com privacy policy that was archived on 2006-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20060615013001id_/http%3A//www.1800gotjunk.com/content/page.asp%3Fz%3D171) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the 1800gotjunk.com privacy policy that was archived on 2006-10-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061016045355id_/http%3A//1800gotjunk.com/content/page.asp%3Fz%3D171) for the most accurate reproduction.*

-# Junk Removal 1-800-GOT-JUNK?
-World's Largest Junk Removal Service: junk removal, junk hauling, junk services, trash services, garbage, recycling, hauling, junk, appliances, couches, renovations
+# Junk & Debris Removal & Rubbish Removal Services: 1-800-GOT-JUNK?

 |  |  |